 Hafragilsfoss waterfall is also located in Jökulsá á Fjöllum in the Jökulsárgljúfur canyon, but this waterfall is to be found downstream from Dettifoss.
 Hafragilsfoss is 27 meters high and 91 meters wide and looks like a mini-Dettifoss.

-Réttarfoss in Jökulsárgljúfur canyon
+Réttarfoss waterfall in Jökulsárgljúfur canyon

 Réttarfoss waterfall is also located in Jökulsá á Fjöllum in Jökulsárgljúfur Canyon further downstream from Hafragilsfoss.
 This horseshoe-shaped waterfall is not visited by many.
 There is an hour's hike to the waterfall through a ruggedly beautiful landscape.

 Kolufossar waterfalls are located in Kolugljúfur canyon, where a giantess is said to have lived.
 You can see her cauldron and bed when visiting the waterfalls.
 The photo above was taken in the middle of the night, in June, when it doesn't get dark at all.

 Háifoss waterfall is 122 meters tall, making it Iceland's third-highest waterfall, not counting glacial waterfalls.
 It is situated in Fossá river, a spring water tributary of Iceland's longest river, the glacial river Þjórsá.